sridevibonthu/EVA/S15/Readme.md

 ## Improved Model with SSIM Loss

 * Used dialated convolutions in one of the convolution layer of downsampling block to reduce number of parameters.
-My model landed at 8 Million parameters. with the help of this paper, i combined ssim and another loss function (L1, MSE, BCE) and tested.
+My model landed at 8 Million parameters. with the help of the paper titled [Loss Functions for image Restoration with Neural Networks](https://research.nvidia.com/sites/default/files/pubs/2017-03_Loss-Functions-for/NN_ImgProc.pdf), i combined ssim and another loss function (L1, MSE, BCE) and tested.
 I got best results when SSIM is combined with L1Loss. **(0.84 * SSIM + 0.16 * L1)**.
 I have also given more weight to Mask loss in the overall loss calculation.

 ```
             # Calculate loss